flyx/Nova-TeX-Suite/README.md

 - folding of document structure (\chapter, \section, etc)
 - environment name suggestions (for LaTeX; in ConTeXt environments are part of command completion)

+### Building and viewing the PDF

+This extension provides a task template for building your PDF file via [latexmk](http://personal.psu.edu/~jcc8/software/latexmk/).
+It provides minimal configuration since latexmk supports RC files for that.
+You need to create a task in your *Project Settings* from the template in order to use it.
+After you created the task, you can use Nova's *build* button to build your PDF.

+After successful creation, you can open your PDF in Nova.
+However, mind that Nova's PDF viewer does not update when you rebuild your PDF, so I recommend opening the PDF in Preview instead which does refresh when rebuilt.

 ## Remarks

 Syntax highlighting is and can only be best effort.